jfx2006/thunderbird-ci-docs/release-docs/tools/index.md

     bugs that were fixed during the last development milestone, but not uplifted.
     It's used as a starting point for writing the release notes for a beta 1 release.
+* [Next Beta 1 Fixed](buglist/?channel=beta&query=beta-1-next) same list as above,
+    but for the next beta 1.
+This one works prior to merging on merge day to facilitate writing release notes before the merges happen.